hzhang2014/final/README.md

 #####Note:
-You can track (and contribute to) development of `final` at [https://github.com/hzhang2014/final](https://github.com/hzhang2014/final).
+You can track (and contribute to) development of `breakthrough` at [https://github.com/hzhang2014/final](https://github.com/hzhang2014/final).
 Any comments are welcomed.